tmsajin/Admin-Mail-Tester/readme.txt

 == Description ==

-The WP Admin Mail Tester plugin provides a straightforward way for site administrators to test if their WordPress installation is sending emails correctly.
+The Admin Mail Tester plugin provides a straightforward way for site administrators to test if their WordPress installation is sending emails correctly.
 It adds a simple page in the admin dashboard where you can:

 *   Specify a recipient email address.
 *   Write a custom subject and message.